keruzu/runbook/src/architecture/service_requirements.md

 # Service Requirements Definition
 This is where we capture the information that's usually lost to history: functional and non-functional requirements.

+Larger services will probably have to move this information under the service map area, but we should have something that people can understand.

 ## Functional Requirements
-In bullet points, this should be statements that all start with "Our user should be able to ..."
+In terms that our users will understand, our users should be able to:

-In another bullet point list, we should list out the things are specifically **NOT** going to be done.
+* Have RBAC / ABAC controls applied to them
+* Create their own xxx
+* Remove their own xxx
+* Update their own xxx
+* Delete their own xxx

+Our users should NOT be able to:

+* Update configuration ABC

 ## Non-Functional Requirements
-In bullet points, list out information that will form the basis of any SLAs or SLOs.
+This information will form the basis of SLAs or SLOs.

-In another bullet point list, we should list out the things are specifically **NOT** going to be targets.
+* API calls should return within X seconds, Y% of the time
+* The system is available on weekdays between 9am-5pm Eastern

+The following are out of scope:

+* Earth to Mars teleportation
+* Skynet prototype